 Dr Gibson was happy to share the pleasure his collection gave him; he lent to public exhibitions and, for example, presented a significant group of works to the National Galleries of Scotland in 2002.
 It is therefore entirely in character that, following his death in 2020, his collection is being sold to support the activities of his alma mater’s art collection.

 The University of Edinburgh has been engaged with the practices of commissioning, purchasing and displaying the work of artists for nearly 350 years, and the present day art collection is comprised of two institutional collections – the University of Edinburgh Fine Art Collection and the Edinburgh College of Art (ECA) Collection.
 Encompassing nearly 8,000 works produced across two millennia, it continues to be a vital tool for teaching and research within the University.

 The funds garnered from the sale of the generous gift from Dr Gibson will greatly enhance the capacity and ongoing activities of the art collection team, and in particular support their focus on the creation of acquisition and commission opportunities for living artists.

-Works from Dr Gibson’s collection will be offered in four of our forthcoming auctions, starting with that of Scottish Paintings and Sculpture Thursday on 09 December 2021.
+Works from Dr Gibson’s collection will be offered in four sales taking place throughout 2021 and 2022, which started with our December 2021 Scottish Paintings and Sculpture sale.